webknit/Base/README.md

 - type 'grunt' to make the project watch your code and update the SASS and JS when saved
 - type 'grunt deploy' to compressed the compiled SASS/CSS, JS and to minify the images.

+Base uses Susy for it's grid layout.
+- You will need to install the Susy Gem - Type 'gem install susy' in the command line.
+- Have a read through the code in _grid.scss it should be self explanatory.
+Base includes code examples too.
+- If you're not using Susy but want a sass Grid then maybe use the CSS grid code and paste them into the SASS?

 The tasks in the Base Gruntfile are very simple to get you started quickly.
 There are tons of useful stuff you can do with Grunt.
 I'm planning on writing a blog post in the near future.

+REMEMBER you don't have to use Grunt or Susy.
+Delete the package.json & Gruntfile.js to dispose of Grunt.
+Delete the '@import "susy";' from _grid.scss and sort out the rest of the code in that file that uses Susy.
+I've included these things into my workflow as they have proven to be the best way of working.
+If there's something you don't understand or want to ask a question then tweet me @webknit or email contact@webknit.co.uk

 SASS Modules